3D Design Principles

 In a nutshell

-Develop a broad range of skills in scenic and set design
+- Develop a broad range of skills and knowledge in scenic and set design for live and filmed production

-Gain the experience to produce three-dimensional scale models and props in order to test and communicate concepts
+- Gain the experience to produce three-dimensional scale models and props to test and communicate concepts

 This is for you if...

-You have studied art and design and have built up a portfolio of work
+You have a background in art and design and have a portfolio of work that you can share.

 All about the course

-The final year starts with a 20 credit project module which is designed to get you up-to-speed swiftly, before embarking on an extended design project spanning two modules.
-Within the Research Methods for Film and TV Design module you are able to develop a personal design brief which forms the basis of your final Negotiated Major Project module.
-This allows you to produce a detailed, industry-standard project which reflects your strengths, interests and career ambitions, forming a key element of your portfolio when you graduate from the University of Salford.
+You’ll begin your third year with a project designed to get you up to speed and ready for your final major design project.
+Your Research Methods for Film, TV & Stage Design module will teach you to develop a personal design brief which you’ll use as the basis for your final .
+Negotiated Major Project in which you to produce a detailed, industry-standard project that reflects your strengths, interests, and career ambitions and this will likely become a key part of your portfolio when you begin looking for work once you graduate.

 This module introduces you to the fundamental principles of 3D design and builds your awareness of the vocabulary used within the scenic design industry.
 A design project will allow you to develop your understanding of form, space, colour and materials, in short; what makes a design successful.